Liu Liangmo: In the United States, 1940–1949

+During Lt.
+Gen. Joseph Stillwell's struggles with Chiang Kai-shek, who had demanded that the U.S. recall Stillwell, Liu advocated on behalf of Stillwell in the U.S. Between April and May 1942, Liu was a guest speaker for United China Relief meetings at the home of Stillwell's brother, Col. John Stillwell.

 As he became more familiar with American society, Liu grew openly critical of its racism towards African-Americans and Asians.
 Liu linked the interests of the two non-white groups.
-He declared to students at Lincoln University in Philadelphia that "If we lick fascism and Japanese imperialism we lick jim crow and anti-Semitism at the same time."
+He declared to students at Lincoln University in Philadelphia that "If we lick fascism and Japanese imperialism we lick Jim Crow and anti-Semitism at the same time."
 The editor of the Pittsburgh Courier, a newspaper with a primarily black readership, then asked Liu to become a regular contributor to the editorial page.
-Liu urged readers to start a write-in campaign to tell Congress to repeal the Chinese Exclusion Act and pass the Anti-poll Tax Bill and the Anti Lynching Bill.
+Liu urged readers to start a write-in campaign to tell Congress to repeal the Chinese Exclusion Act and pass the anti-poll tax bill and the anti-lynching bill.
+Surveillance of Liu by U.S. authorities intensified after he began speaking in support of the rights of American Blacks.

 Yet Liu was disappointed that some blacks were suspicious of Chinese.
 He explained to the Chinese Hand Laundry Alliance, another key progressive ally, that blacks were "treated poorly and often heard insulting words in Chinese restaurants." and their disappointment turned to anger.
 "We should understand that blacks and we Chinese are like each other," he continued, "we are the nations being discriminated against and oppressed....."
 When accusations of racism were made against a Chinese restaurant owner on the West Coast Liu urged his readers to report any such incidents to the Chinese consul.
 He pointed to the African American and Chinese soldiers who worked side by side building the Burma Road in China, declaring that these men "know that all are comrades and brothers."
 During Madme Chiang Kai-shek's visit to the United States in 1943, Liu was openly critical of the Nationalist government of her husband, even more so when she made remarks that seemed to disparage African Americans.
 By 1945 these incidents had made the Pittsburgh Couriers African American readers so distrustful of Chinese that the publisher discontinued Liu's connection with the paper.

 In 1945 Liu addressed the Chinese Students' Christian Association, the oldest such group in North America, to attack the dictatorial rule of the Nationalists.
-In 1949, when he was about to be deported, Liu returned to China.
+Liu criticized censorship by the Nationalists, their economic policies which lead to stagnation and inflation, and what he described as Chiang Kai-shek's one-man rule.
+Liu urged Chinese to demand democracy.

+Having been invited to attend the First National People's Political Consultative Conference and also at risk of deportation from the U.S., on August 1, 1949, Liu and his family left New York City for China.